-The last decade has seen a significant increase in water conservation by the University.
-The UConn 2000 program has resulted in the installation of water-saving fixtures in new University buildings and renovations.
-For example, 522 high-efficiency front loading washing machines were installed throughout campus.
+The last two decades have seen a significant increase in water conservation by UConn.
+The UConn 2000, NextGen, and other building programs have resulted in the installation of water-saving fixtures in new UConn buildings and renovations.
+For example, high-efficiency front loading washing machines have been used throughout campus for more than 10 years.
 The new washers use 15 to 18 gallons per load compared to the 30 to 32 gallons per load used by top loading machines, saving an estimated 2.6 million gallons of water annually.
 Furthermore, new State buildings must be constructed to the LEED Silver certification at the very least.
 This will continue to encourage installation of efficient fixtures and appliances.